Ghost Theme Editing

 Ghost File Structure

 Each file contained within your theme represents a different piece of your blog, and does different things.
-For example, if you wanted to add an embedded newsletter sign-up to your blog’s homepage, you would need to edit your index.hbs file, which controls the homepage output.
-You can read a full breakdown of the Ghost file structure, and what each file controls, over on ourtheme overview article.
+For example, if you wanted to add specific code snippet to your blog’s homepage, you would need to edit your index.hbs file, which controls the homepage output.
+You can read a full breakdown of the Ghost file structure, here.

 Editing the layout and style of your theme